Empower Yourself and Your Business with Food Safety

 - wash your hands after handling raw meat, chicken, seafood and eggs

-- have separate chopping boards for raw and cooked meats if possible.
+- Separate chopping boards for raw and cooked meats are also available if possible.

 Don’t